ajayso/mybb/README.txt

 Password: b!ctgzUqqADs

 Notes:
-Currently there are 2 stacks deployed in region uswest1 Read-only access granted for: CloudFormation, EC2, RDS, S3, SNS and CloudWatch.
+Currently there are 1 stack deployed in region uswest1 Read-only access granted for: CloudFormation, EC2, RDS, S3, SNS and CloudWatch.